-Jimmy Hoffa disappeared on July 30, 1975 from a Red Fox restaurant in Bloomfield Township, a suburb of Detroit, Illinois.
+Jimmy Hoffa disappeared on July 30, 1975 from a Red Fox restaurant in Bloomfield Township, a suburb of Detroit, Michigan.
 He had told multiple other people that he was meeting with a pair of Mafia leaders named Anthony Giacalone and Anthony Provenzano to negotiate some sort of political truce.

 Provenzano was another Teamster leader from New Jersey and had been close to Hoffa earlier in his career.
 He was the national vice-president with IBT from 1961, during Hoffa’s second term as president.
 Despite these very close ties, Provenzano was now a vocal enemy of Hoffa, even going so far as to threaten to kidnap Hoffa’s granddaughter.

 Despite this, Hoffa had approached him in 1973 and 74 to ask for support while he tried to regain his power.
 Provenzano refused and threatened Hoffa even more, saying that he would “pull out his guts” as well as hurt other members of the Hoffa family.
 These threats were not to be taken lightly – people who had spoken against Provenzano in the past had been assaulted, and two political opponents were believed to have been murdered by him or his associates.